emqx/emqx-docs/en_US/tutorial/deploy.md

 ::: tip

-Qingcloud(EMQ X partner) is recommended for domestic public cloud deployments, AWS is recommended for foreign deployments, and HAProxy is recommended for LB for private deployments.
+Qingcloud(EMQX partner) is recommended for domestic public cloud deployments, AWS is recommended for foreign deployments, and HAProxy is recommended for LB for private deployments.

 :::

-### EMQ X Cluster
+### EMQX Cluster

-*EMQ X* cluster nodes are deployed behind LB.
+*EMQX* cluster nodes are deployed behind LB.
 It is suggested that the nodes are deployed on VPCs or on a private network.
 Cloud provider, such as AWS, Azure or QingCloud, usually provides VPC network.

-*EMQ X* Provides the MQTT service on following TCP ports by default:
+*EMQX* Provides the MQTT service on following TCP ports by default:

 | Port  | Description        |
 | ----- | ------------------ |